Business tips & ideas eCommerce 101

 Verdict: Great for mid to advanced level sellers who need all the extra power in their hands.

-Note to new sellers: While this might seem discouraging, don’t let it keep you from trying your hand on a Platform-model website.
-Our verdict’s reasoning is due to our data, showing that many sellers begin on Marketplace websites like Etsy.
+Note to new sellers: While this might seem discouraging, don’t let it keep you from trying your hand on a platform-model website.
+Our verdict’s reasoning is due to our data, showing that many sellers begin on marketplace websites like Etsy.
 When they gather more experience, they graduate to a Platform website or expand to other marketplaces.

 Picking the right sales channel is often half the battle, especially when you’re just starting off.
 That’s because once you’ve made your choice, you’re more likely to stick with what you know and try to make it work.